sharetribe/flex-docs/src/docs/ftw-testing-error-handling/how-to-test-ftw/index.md

 ---
-title: How to test FTW
+title: Running snapshot tests
 slug: how-to-test-ftw
 updated: 2021-10-05
 category: ftw-testing-error-handling
 ingress:
-  This guide describes how to use the test setup in Flex Template for Web (FTW).
+  This guide describes how to use the test setup in the Sharetribe Web Template
 published: true
 ---

-Flex Template for Web uses the
+The Sharetribe Web Template uses the
 [Jest testing framework](https://jestjs.io/) as its test runner.
-The setup FTW uses is based on how testing is implemented in `create-react-app`.
+The setup the template uses is based on how testing is implemented in `create-react-app`.
 For reference, see the testing section in the [`create-react-app` documentation.](https://create-react-app.dev/docs/running-tests)

-## Running tests
+## Running the tests

 To start the test watcher that automatically updates when files change, run